-If you haven’t changed your approach to B2B marketing in the last 5 year, this article shows why you should.
+If you haven’t changed your approach to B2B marketing in the last five years, this article shows why you should.

-Digital transformation, workforce rejuvenation and customer experience innovation, are just a few of the big disruptors that have re-energized the B2B buyer process.
-The strongest B2B marketing plans have adapted and evolved to meet the new buyer dynamic.
-This has meant making digital marketing tactics an integral part of the B2B marketing agenda, rather than an extension.
+Digital transformation, workforce rejuvenation and customer experience innovation are just a few of the big disruptors that have re-energized the B2B buyer process.
+The strongest B2B digital marketing strategies have adapted and evolved to meet new buyer behaviors.
+This has meant making digital marketing tactics an integral part of the B2B marketing environment, rather than an extension.

-Here are 7 big changes you can’t afford to ignore:
+Here are 7 big changes B2B marketing teams can’t afford to ignore:

 Marketing Tactic #1: Data-driven targeting

-Audience segmentation has evolved over the last 5 years thanks to proliferation of digital data and analytics.
-This means, we no longer need to strike out in the dark in order to attract the right professionals for our business.
-We can use data analysis to interrogate our CRMs, pin pointing who the most valuable customer segments are.
+Audience segmentation has evolved over the last 5 years thanks to the proliferation of digital data and analytics.
+This means we no longer need to strike out in the dark in order to attract the right professionals for our business.
+Instead, we can use data analysis to interrogate our CRMs, pinpointing who the most valuable customer segments are.

-Thanks to the transparency afforded by centralized management platforms, we are also able to better plot, track and improve customer lifetime cycles – from early engagement right through to post purchase behaviour.
+Thanks to the transparency afforded by centralized management platforms, we are also able to better plot, track and improve customer lifetime cycles – from early engagement right through to post-purchase behavior.

 This has seen the rise in account-based marketing strategies that leverage knowledge from existing accounts to formulate the targeting characteristics for new account acquisition.

-The rise in AdTech that enables marketers to translate their segmentation criteria into precision based targeting to the right in-market B2B buyers has added a third dimension of tactical sophistication.
+The rise in AdTech that enables B2B marketers to translate their segmentation criteria into precision-based targeting to the right in-market B2B buyers has added a third dimension of tactical sophistication.

 Marketing Tactic #2: Optimized content formats for digital consumption

 B2B buyers are not just content consumers – they’re content connoisseurs.
-This is because we live in an information rich, yet time poor world.
-Therefore, the digitally savvy millennial B2B buyer is far more selective about the types content they are willing to their invest time in.
-In fact, studies show many buyers are not willing to invest more than 5 minutes reviewing content (Demand Gen Report, 2018).
+This is because we live in an information-rich, yet time-poor world.
+Therefore, the digitally savvy millennial B2B buyer is far more selective about the types of content they are willing to invest time in.

 What does this mean for your content strategy tactics?